Azure-Samples/java-native-telemetry/code/quarkus-telemetry/README.md

 ```shell script
 mvn compile quarkus:dev
 ```
+In these projects it will automatically download and start a PostgreSQL DB.

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at http://localhost:8080/q/dev/.